ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 more about setting up TLS, the Mozilla Wiki page on [Server-Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) has more information and proposed web server configurations.

+> Thanks a lot to [Frederik Braun](https://frederik-braun.com/) for taking the
+> time to proof-read this post and helping to clarify a few things!